foisyts/ECE434/hw08/ReadMe.md

-## What's here?
-PENDING - WILL FILL IN LATER

 ## Blinking an LED - questions
 What make command causes the LED code to run?
     -   The code is ran using "make TARGET=ledP9_31.pru0"